SERG-Delft/serg-delft.github.io/_events/2020-05-07-reading-club-literature-surveys.md

 **"Guidelines for performing Systematic Literature Reviews in Software Engineering"** by Barbara Kitchenham [(2007 Version)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.117.471).

+Wanna join & you are not part of our Mattermost?
+Send an email to c.e.brandt /at/ tudelft.nl to get the Zoom link 😊

 ---

 As this paper is quite long, we split it up in several parts.